 And, getting away can help too.
 After a few stay-cations, we hoped to go somewhere for our July vacation, albeit within this province.
 At least it’s a big province!

 But planning it was tricky.
 The final regions of the province had just moved into stage 2, with no indication when stage 3 would happen.
-We’d think of places, like Manitoulin Island, then find they didn’t particular want visitors or, like Tobermory, that their hotels were priced such that well, maybe they didn’t want visitors, either.
+We’d think of places, like Manitoulin Island, then find they didn’t particularly want visitors or, like Tobermory, that their hotels were priced such that well, maybe they didn’t want visitors, either.
 Restaurant-wise, we’d be limited to patios and takeout.

 So it became mostly a family-visiting trip, but as the drive to Timmins is long, we added a stop in Orillia on the way up, and a stop in Sudbury via Muskoka on the way back.